Showdown Over LGBTQ Employment Rights Hits Supreme Court

 Indeed, more than two decades ago, the Supreme Court ruled that even same-sex sexual harassment was illegal under the statute.
 Writing for a unanimous court, conservative Justice Antonin Scalia, said that while same-sex sexual harassment was "not the principal evil Congress was concerned with" in 1964, "statutory provisions often go beyond the principal evil to cover reasonably comparable evils."
 And, he said, "it is ultimately the provisions of our laws, rather than the principal concerns of our legislators by which we are governed."

-Stanford's Karlan, who is arguing for the gay employees on Tuesday, will remind the justices of the court's very first sex discrimination case after enactment of the 1964 law: Phillips v.
+Stanford's Karlan, who argued for the expanded definition of sex discrimination on Tuesday, reminded the justices of the court's very first sex discrimination case after enactment of the 1964 law: Phillips v.
 Martin Marietta Corporation.
 At issue was an employer's policy barring the hiring of women with young children.

 The court ruled unanimously that the policy was illegal sex discrimination.
 Karlan argues that just as women with children are a subset of women covered by the anti-discrimination law, so too are gay, lesbian and bisexual employees.

-"If it's sex discrimination to say you can't work for us if you are a woman and you have children at home, it's also sex discrimination to say you can't work for us because you're a woman and you have a wife at home," says Karlan.
+"If it's sex discrimination to say, 'You can't work for us if you are a woman and you have children at home, it's also sex discrimination to say you can't work for us because you're a woman and you have a wife at home,' " says Karlan.

-Similarly, she maintains, "If you wouldn't fire a man for marrying a woman, but "you would fire a woman for marrying a woman, you've discriminated against the woman who works for you," Karlan maintains.
+Similarly, she maintains, "If you wouldn't fire a man for marrying a woman, but you would fire a woman for marrying a woman, you've discriminated against the woman who works for you."

 The transgender argument: politically difficult but analytically stark